codeurjc/SquirrelDrey/README.md

 ```

 Because of the way Hazelcast manages distributed objects, your application will have to be responsible of launching the workers (for security reasons, custom objects cannot be sent between nodes if their classes are not purposely declared and available on the node's classpath).
-An easy way of managing this situation is by using command line options to choose whether to launch you application or a worker (with static method `es.codeurjc.distributed.algorithm.Worker.main()`).
+An easy way of managing this situation is by using command line options to choose whether to launch you application or a worker (with static method `es.codeurjc.distributed.algorithm.Worker.launch()`).

 *squirrel-drey-sampleapp* does it just like this.
 Summarizing its `main` method: